This is a hard one.

 Now here is where the mental part of organization really kicks in.

 - Wake up early – Wake up 30 minutes to an hour earlier than normal.
-This is to your discretion and based on how much time you need to get ready.
+This is at your discretion and based on how much time you need to get ready.
 If you need to leave by 7 a.m, wake up by 5:30 a.m at the latest.
 Your morning routine should include some variation of the following, in an order that suits you.
 Wake up, get a cup of warm lemon water, then coffee or tea, take your shower/wash up, then go over any of the materials you have from the first bullet point.
 This enables you to use 45 mins to complete these items.

 For a lot of us, waking up “super” early is not our favorite thing.
 It’s not even an easy thing.
 Setting up the alarm, not a guarantee.
 Not even making yourself get up will truly motivate you.
 You have to personalize it.
 The time allocation chart may help it to be easier by visualizing your time commitments.